 Data contributors are permanent members.
 The head of each data contributor agency or organization is accountable for their constituency's participation in the system.
-Each agency or organization leader is entitled to appoint a designee to serve on the Governing Board in their place, and may delegate voting rights to an alternate, so long as that individual has the authority to make decisions on behalf of the appointed member.
+Members of the data providers, and the Senate and Assembly appointees are entitled to identify a designee to serve on the Governing Board in their place, and may delegate voting rights to a designee, so long as that individual has the authority to make decisions on behalf of the appointed member.

 The Governing Board also includes eight public members.
 In appointing members, the appointing authority shall make every effort to ensure the membership of the governing board is reflective of the cultural, racial, geographical, economic, and social diversity of California, taking into consideration factors including, but not limited to, diversity in data user experience, diversity in expertise with educational data, diversity in professional experience, and representation from different geographical and socioeconomic backgrounds.
-The public members shall represent the public beneficiaries of the data system, including, but not limited to, practitioners, families, students, adult learners and workers, community organizations, research organizations, or advocates.
+The public members shall represent the public beneficiaries of the data system, including, but not limited to, practitioners, families, students, adult learners and workers, community organizations, research organizations or advocates.